-REPORTING ABSENCES: If a student is absent from school, a parent/guardian must call the school (962-5458) between the hours of 7:30 a.m. and 8:30 a.m.
-This phone call serves several purposes.
-It allows the school to keep informed as to the reason for the absence and proves that the parent knows that their son/daughter is not in attendance.
+REPORTING ABSENCES: If a student is absent from school, a parent/guardian must call the school (308-962-5458) between the hours of 7:30 a.m. and 8:30 a.m.
+This phone call serves several purposes; It allows the school to keep informed as to the reason for the absence and proves that the parent knows that their son/daughter is not in attendance.
 A phone call could save valuable time in the case of potential problems that might arise.
-A note from the parent/guardian will be adequate excuse for the student's return to school.
 Make-up work is the responsibility of the individual student.
 Make-up slips will be required after the student's return to school.
-Make-up slips must be signed by student's teachers and returned to office within one week of being issued.
-Each day that a student is absent from class they will be given two days to make-up work unless it is under an in- or out-of-school suspension.
+Make-up slips must be signed by the student's teachers.
+Each day that a student is absent from class they will be given one day plus an additional day to make-up work unless it is under an in- or out-of-school suspension.
 Maximum total of ten (10) days allowed for make-up work.
 If a student is ill and absent from school for five successive days, verification from a medical doctor may be required for admittance.

 PLANNED ABSENCES/SCHOOL ACTIVITIES: Any extended absence from school means educational loss to the student.
 All absences should be for genuinely good reasons.
 Learning is not confined to the classroom, and valuable learning may come from work experience or travel during the regular school year that would necessitate absence from school.
 However, the student must assume responsibility for making up work that will be missed BEFORE he/she leaves.